hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

         },
         // Notify the user after submitting the request for approval.
         {
-          //"informationBlock" - block type which can display a notification or a progress bar.
+          //"InformationBlock" - block type which can display a notification or a progress bar.
-          "blockType": "informationBlock",
+          "blockType": "InformationBlock",
           "tag": "wait_fo_approve",
           "children": [],
           "uiMetaData": {